Book Review for “My Grandmother Sends her Regrets and Apologises (aka “My Grandmother Asked Me to Tell You She’s Sorry”), by Fredrik Backman.

 If there is anything that doesn’t sit completely right in this book, it is how Elsa and Granny feed “the werst” – the very large dog living in their building – chocolate.
 I’ve always heard that chocolate is poisonous to dogs, so I decided to look it up.
 What I found is that yes, it certainly isn’t good for them, but it might not kill them either.
 Since “the werst” is a very large dog, it is possible that the amounts they give him aren’t large enough to be fatal.
 Then again, this could be a misguided translation, and what they give it is actually a well-known Swedish treat that doesn’t actually have chocolate in it.
 Either way, although it did bother me a touch, it certainly didn’t ruin the story for me.

 Most importantly, in this novel, Backman doubled (if not more) the charm he displayed in his telling of the story of Ove.
 There isn’t a page where you won’t feel one kind of emotion or another, in some degree, making you smile, chuckle, guffaw or try to suppress that lump in your throat.
 Furthermore (and once again), I dare you to finish reading this without using up many tissues in the process.
 It is just that beautiful, that heartwarming, and that wonderful.
 Read it, please, because I can’t recommend it more highly, and couldn’t give it less than a full five stars out of five.

-You can buy this book (and you really should buy this book) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook, US audiobook or UK audiobook), The Book Depository in both US and UK versions (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an Indie Bookstore near you.
+You can buy this book (and you really should buy this book) (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook, US audiobook or UK audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an Indie Bookstore near you.